northern-lyt/Snake-Game/README.md

 # Snake-Game
 Game developed in python using pygame module.
 ## How to run
-Clone the directory
+Clone the directory\
-install pygame module using:
+Install pygame module using:
 ```
 pip install pygame
 python snakegame.py